Curriculum

 Comprehensive Classroom Curricula

 All students are naturally curious and capable learners.
-Guided by this belief, and drawing upon current research, we develop curricula that are academically challenging, problem-oriented, and align with current standards—including the Common Core Standards, national science and social studies standards, and state standards.
-To support implementation, we build teachers’ capacity to make informed instructional choices—including the use of project-based learning and inquiry—that engage students in rigorous learning and increase student achievement.
-A few of our initiatives:
+Guided by this belief, and drawing upon current research, we develop curricula that are academically challenging, align with current standards, and often combine disciplines to enrich students' learning.
+We also provide teachers with professional learning that supports them in implementing curricula and engaging students in rigorous learning that increases achievement.
+Featured projects:

 Digital Curricula and Instructional Resources

 Through research and development, we investigate how technology can support and improve what happens in classrooms.
 Digital curricula and instructional resources—challenging games, puzzles, Web adventures—seek to increase student engagement and motivation and enhance learning outcomes.
 To advance the field’s knowledge, we share our findings on how educators can effectively use these interactive learning environments to achieve their goals for students.
-A few of our initiatives:
+Featured projects:

 Curriculum-Embedded Assessment

 Assessment can play a powerful role in improving achievement.
 Our curricula contain effective, ongoing forms of assessment that help educators accurately identify students’ challenges and strengths.
-Teachers use our approaches—problem-based learning, performance tasks, portfolios, and self-assessments as well as quizzes and tests—to observe learning over time and to refine their practices to meet students’ changing needs.
-A few of our initiatives:
+Teachers use our approaches—problem-based learning, formative assessment, performance tasks, portfolios, and self-assessments as well as quizzes and tests—to observe learning over time and to refine their practices to meet students’ changing needs.
+Featured projects:

 Instructional Design for All Learners

 Many students—including those with disabilities and second language learners—are not engaged or well-served by traditional curricula.
 We believe that it is the right of all students to enjoy challenging, rigorous learning experiences.
 And, we believe that it is our responsibility to ensure they do.
 Our curriculum developers work to identify new ways to meet the needs of all learners—drawing upon universal design for learning (UDL), technology, and other methods.
-A few of our initiatives:
+Featured projects:

 We know that curriculum in and of itself cannot meet all education reform goals.
 Learn about our complementary professional development, research and evaluation, and technical assistance services.